 2. How Nominalizations Can Help Your Writing

 Nominalizations can help your writing when you want to refer to something a second time while avoiding tedious and confusing repetition.
-Consider the following example.
+Consider the following nominalization example.
 Which sentence is clearer?

 The Olympic Committee canceled the 2020 summer Olympic games.
 The cancellation was not unexpected.